Probate Dispute?

 During discovery, Alicia requested:

-• Records of all estate transactions
+- Records of all property sales and transactions

-Courtroom5 helped her review the documents and summarize key points.
+The Accelerator helped her review the documents and summarize key points.
 She discovered that Tanya had withdrawn money from the estate account for personal use.

 Faced with this evidence, Tanya agreed to step down as executor.
 A neutral third party was appointed, and Alicia began receiving her share of the estate.